big-time-promotion/website/README.md

    This was edited locally.
 =======
 ## Purpuse
-This file is just a readme file.
+The purpose of this file is provide examples on how to use GIT and GITHUB together.
 >>>>>>> 6e59ddc8a2986f48d69c1f7c376ebb74b11a4c5b